darshanmarathe/partialjs/readme.md

  7. Works on IE9+,Chrome,Opera,Firefox and all mobile browsers
  8. Simple to use
  9. can do what ng-include dose but without angular
  10. 3kb normal side
  11. 2kb minified

-#roadmap
+#Roadmap
 1. Support for autorefresh
 2. Support for nested partial tags
 3. Support for autorefresh number of tim3s